 - Digestive disorders (such as constipation) can be relieved through abdominal techniques

-- Any condition for which you are taking blood-thinning medication (which may contribute to bruising)
+- If you are taking anticoagulants, blood-thinning medication, which may contribute to bruising

 - Blood clots in the leg

 - Osteoporosis or disease of the spine (which may make you vulnerable to fractures)

 - Weak skin